Hong Kong to be gateway for CMR Surgical in APAC region

 - CMR Surgical to expand commercial roll out in world leading surgical robotic market

-- Leading teaching hospitals in Hong Kong – Chinese University Hong Kong Medical Centre and Gleneagles Hospital – have introduced Versius
+- Leading teaching hospitals in Hong Kong – CUHK Medical Centre and Gleneagles Hospital – have introduced Versius

 Cambridge, United Kingdom.
 28 April 2022 00:01 (GMT).
-CMR Surgical – the global surgical robotics business – has today announced the introduction of the Versius® Surgical Robotic System in Hong Kong at Chinese University of Hong Kong Medical Centre (CUHKMC) and Gleneagles Hospital Hong Kong (GHK).
+CMR Surgical – the global surgical robotics business – has today announced the introduction of the Versius® Surgical Robotic System in Hong Kong at CUHK Medical Centre (CUHKMC) and Gleneagles Hospital Hong Kong (GHK).
 CUHKMC was the first hospital in Hong Kong to introduce Versius where it is being used as part of a multidisciplinary robotic programme, including general surgery and urology.
 At Gleneagles, Versius has been used first in gynaecologic surgery, with plans to expand into general surgery and others as part of a multispecialty programme.

 Dr Patrick Lau, Deputy Executive Director of the Hong Kong Trade Development Council commented: “Hong Kong is a leader in embracing innovation and technology, including in Healthcare.
 A novel robotic system such as Versius that will positively impact patients fits perfectly into this mould.
 We are delighted that CMR has chosen Hong Kong as the launchpad for the Asia Pacific region as we believe that Hong Kong offers biotechnology companies an ideal springboard from which to expand into rapidly growing markets in Mainland China, Asia and around the world.”